eclipse-packaging/packages/RELEASING.md

         - On R build, for `eclipse.simultaneous.release.name` remove qualifier i.e. it should be `2020-12 (4.18.0)`
         - On M1 build add the qualifier back in, for `eclipse.simultaneous.release.name` remove qualifier i.e. it should be `2020-12 M1 (4.18.0 M1)`
     - [ ] **TODO can this be automated** on release builds release.xml template in `releng/org.eclipse.epp.config/tools/promote-a-build.sh` needs updating
+- [ ] Update the [Last Recorded +1 in the email template](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/upload-to-staging.sh) which any package and platform +1s that have been received since the last update.
 - [ ] Update the build qualifiers to ensure that packages are all updated.
 See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 To do this run [`releng/org.eclipse.epp.config/tools/setGitDate`](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/setGitDate) script.
 This script will make a local commit you need to push.
 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
     - [ ] Update `SIMREL_REPO` if not done above.